WebAssembly/tool-conventions/Linking.md

 The current list of valid `type` codes are:

-- `2 / WASM_DATA_SIZE` - Specifies the total size of the static data used by the
-  module, including both initialized and zero-initialized (bss) data.
-  Note that this is similar to the "minimum" field in the linear memory description, however it's in units of bytes, so it's not limited to being a multiple of the page size.

-- `3 / WASM_DATA_ALIGNMENT` - Specifies the alignment of the data section.
-This
-  tells the linking what constraints are placed on the location of the data section in the final binary.

 - `7 / WASM_COMDAT_INFO` - Specifies the COMDAT groups of associated linking
   objects, which are linked only once and all together.